opalmedapps/docs/docs/architecture.md

 Historically, the legacy components of Opal did not maintain migrations of the database schema.
 Migrations and initial data (to set up Opal at a new hospital) is maintained in this separate component.
-The migrations are maintained using [Alembic](https://alembic.sqlalchemy.org/).
+The migrations are managed using [Alembic](https://alembic.sqlalchemy.org/).
 Initial data and upgrade scripts are maintained as SQL files.

 A container image is produced for this component.